Skip to Main Content

 A well-stocked first-aid kit will help ensure small scratches don’t become bigger problems.
 But even the best-prepared campers may still need medical attention.

 For some minor illnesses and injuries, you may not even need to leave the comfort of your campsite.
-Indigo Online Care offers 24/7 care for adults and kids.
+Indigo Virtual Care offers online care for adults and kids.

-If you need to be seen in person, we have Indigo Urgent Care locations across the Puget Sound and Spokane region.
+If you need to be seen in person, we have 45+ Indigo Urgent Care locations.
 Our friendly medical providers are available 8 am to 8 pm every day to treat a wide range of minor illness and injuries, from rashes and allergies to sprains and strains.

 A better way to get better.